$600,000

 These cases can be complex because the property “owner” is not always the one in legal control.
 Our job is to find out who actually controlled the property and who is responsible under Illinois law.

-Trip and falls often involve hazards such as broken steps, loose handrails, uneven sidewalks, potholes in parking lots, cluttered aisles, or extension cords across walkways.
+Trip-and-fall injuries often involve broken steps, loose handrails, uneven sidewalks, potholes in parking lots, cluttered aisles, or extension cords across walkways.
 These hazards can cause sudden falls that injure the knees, shoulders, back, and head.

 Unsafe property is not just about spills and clutter.
-Other dangerous conditions can include:
+Other dangerous conditions include:

 Businesses like apartment complexes, hotels, parking garages, and entertainment venues must take reasonable steps to protect guests from crime when danger is foreseeable.
 That can include locks, lighting, cameras, and trained security staff.